commercetools/test-data/README.md

 > In time, we will continue to implement and open source test data models.
 If you are interested or missing a specific data model, feel free to open a feature request or try to contribute to the repository.

-Each model is published as a standalone NPM package.
-Models are defined in the `models/*` workspace.
+Models are defined in the `models/*` workspace and are grouped by domain in different packages.

 All models are built using the `core` package, which contains the necessary methods to implement and work with models.
 The `core` package is very much agnostic of the commercetools platform domain, so you can potentially use it to build your own models for other domains.